jl5299/Harker-V1/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Run database migrations: `npm run db:push`
+3. Run the client and server: `npm run dev:all`
-4. Start the application: `npm run dev`
+4. Access the client application at `http://localhost:5173/`

 ## Project Structure